 It is also possible to propose a pre-conference.
 To that end, please send a proposal (approx. 500 words) outlining the preconference topic to etmaal2018@UGent.be by December 1st.
 Pre-conference submissions will be reviewed by the organizing committee.
 The conference rooms are available for free (excl. consumptions) on 8 February until 11h.

 Notifications of acceptance of abstracts, panels and pre-conferences will be communicated mid December 2017.

 Special issue Tijdschrift voor Communicatiewetenschap

 For the conference, we ask you to submit a 750-word abstract.
 Full papers are thus NOT required, and only the 750-word abstract will be subjected to peer review to decide upon acceptance for the conference.
 However, a special issue of Tijdschrift voor Communicatiewetenschap will be devoted to the outstanding work that is presented at the 2018 Etmaal conference.
-If you wish to contribute to the special issue, full papers should be directly sent to Tijdschrift voor Communicatiewetenschap (email@example.com).
+If you wish to contribute to the special issue, full papers (written in Dutch) should be directly sent to Tijdschrift voor Communicatiewetenschap (email@example.com).
 Deadline for submission is 16 March 2018.